tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/扩展实例/创建灾备实例_intl.md

 ### Overview
-TencentDB for MongoDB allows you to create one or more disaster recovery instances for your applications which require high service availability and reliability or regulation.
+TencentDB for MongoDB allows you to create one or more disaster recovery instances for use cases with special regulation or reliability requirements.
+It is a cost-effective way to ensure continuous and reliable services.

 >!
 - Creating read-only instances is currently whitelisting.
 Please submit a ticket for the service.